d-lynch95/Portfolio-Project4/README.md

 - I was having an issue displaying the string value of time on the appointments page.
 I solved this by changing the {{ post.time }} code to {{ post.get_time_display }}.
 This then shows the string value that correlates with the time selected.

+- I was having issues with calling the time and date data to prevent double bookings.
+The code segment I was using was only calling the date data and not allowing any appointments to be made on the same days.
+I fixed this by adding the django Q to my code and combining time and date.
+This fixed the bug